 Top Afghan officials have been on the CIA’s payroll for over a decade, receiving tens of millions of US dollars in cash.
 Afghan President Hamid Karzai admitted to receiving the clandestine financial support, but dismissed the sum as a “small amount.”

-Text: RT.com staff writer
+Text and photo: RT.com staff writer

 A New York Times report has revealed that unparalleled corruption in the Afghan government has been encouraged by the US Central Intelligence Agency.
 Since the start of the decade-long war, CIA agents have delivered cash to Afghan officials in “suitcases, backpacks and, on occasion, plastic shopping bags.”